 Inna and her three children left Luhansk in 2014 when war broke out in eastern Ukraine.
 They found a new home in the western part of the country, in the Carpathian mountains.

-In spite of what she had experienced, Inna didn’t look back with fear and didn’t let the war become the main event in the life of her family.
+Eight years later, the war is back in their lives - and even in Rakhiv the air-raid alarms are sounding.
+Despite this, Inna Inna didn’t look back with fear and didn’t let the war become the main event in the life of her family.
 Her daughters and her son were able to have a normal childhood.
 The war changed their destinies, but a human being with inner peace is stronger than war.

-“Sometimes people have to go through a big crisis in their life, in order to realize something important.
-Whatever people think is reliable: your own piece of land; your house — all of this can burst like a soap bubble, very quickly.
-Relationships can also end at some point, not always because you wanted to end it.
+Sometimes a person goes through a big crisis in his life, in order to understand something important.
+Whatever people think is very reliable: your own piece of land; your house — all of this can burst like a soap bubble, very quickly.
+Relationships also can end at some point, not always because you wanted to end it.
 We rely on very shaky and unreliable things.